Dial Those Vocals in Right, Every Time

 Thank you for creating a wonderful reference.Ron Fink - Technical Director Northgate Christian Church, Benicia, California

-What You’ll Learn in Audio Essentials for Mixing Vocals:
+What You’ll Learn in The Complete Guide to Mixing Vocals:

 Ever feel frustrated with your vocal mix?
 You know it should sound better but you can't quite get there.
 Those days are over.
 This guide enables you to create great-sounding vocals through stage work, monitor work, and the active vocal mix work itself.